ddrccw/ConnectionKit/Readme.md

 [![CocoaPods compatible](https://img.shields.io/badge/CocoaPods-compatible-4BC51D.svg?style=flat)](https://github.com/CocoaPods/CocoaPods)

 An experimental project on making a peer-to-peer data transmission via sockets in swift.
 This idea refers to APPs like [SHAREit](https://itunes.apple.com/app/id725215120?mt=8), [快牙](https://itunes.apple.com/cn/app/kuai-yazapya/id576309271?mt=8).

-The orginal verison was written in Objective-C. The demo app has been tested and can share a video to an Android app made by my colleague.🙂
+The original verison was written in Objective-C. The demo app has been tested and can share a video to an Android app made by my colleague via a self-build wireless hotspot.🙂

 - [Requirements](#requirements)
 - [License](#license)